jopterhorst/vibingaudiorecorder/README.md

 🔒 **Production-Safe Logging** - Debug logs only appear in development environments
 🧹 **Memory Management** - Proper cleanup of audio contexts, media streams, and event listeners
 🎯 **Input Validation** - Validates audio blobs and handles errors gracefully
-⚡ **No Vulnerabilities** - All dependencies are regularly updated and audited for security issues
+🌐 **Customizable UI Text** - All user-facing text can be configured for localization and branding

 ## Issues, Suggestions and Feature Requests